L&S Gift Management: UW Foundation Policy Overview

 4WARD- WFAA Constituent Relationship Management Database is WFAA’s database of the alumni, donors, and friends.
 Access to 4WARD can be requested for employees engaged in donor stewardship.

 For more information, please review the Best Tools and Practices for Gift and Fund Management on the WFAA Website.

 Policy and Spending of Foundation Funds

 All payments made using Foundation/gift funds need to follow UW policies and procedures, as well as align with donor intent for the Foundation.
 The majority of expenses supported by Foundation funds will be paid directly through 233 projects at UW-Madison using the method appropriate for the expense (HRS, ShopUW, Purchasing Card, WiSH, e-Reimbursement, etc.).

 Meal overages and alcohol purchases are not allowable on UW funds, including 233 projects.
+These items may be paid directly from UW Foundation with a check request.
 To ensure proper handling, review the policies below.

 When reviewing the available balance of Foundation funds, it is important to review available income on the Foundation fund and also the balances and commitments for the corresponding 233 project(s) at UW as well.
 Since manual transfers are required to move Foundation funds to the 233 projects at UW, the balances of both need to be looked at together to get an accurate total of available funds.